-Call for input: Report on the situation of indigenous peoples in Asia
+The situation of indigenous peoples in Asia

 The Special Rapporteur wishes to focus her report on the experiences and current challenges faced by indigenous peoples in the region.

-inter alia: lands, territories and resources, human rights defenders, business and human rights, conservation, environmental rights and the impacts of climate change.
+The thematic focus of the report will be on: lands, territories and resources, human rights defenders, business and human rights, conservation, environmental rights and the impacts of climate change.
 Particular emphasis will also be placed on the impact of climate change on the enjoyment of economic, social and cultural rights and the critical role played by indigenous people in protecting the environment, including through traditional knowledge.

 The report will provide an opportunity to follow-up on reports on the situation in Asia conducted by the two previous Special Rapporteurs in 2013 (A/HRC/24/41/Add.3) and in 2007 (A/HRC/6/15/Add.3), respectively.

-even when the Special Rapporteur’s report addresses the issues brought to her attention.
+confidential, even when the Special Rapporteur’s report addresses the issues brought to her attention.

 Below some non-exhaustive examples of questions and issues that may be addressed:

-Right to Self-determination.
-Indigenous Governance
+Right to Self-determination, Indigenous Governance

 - How do indigenous communities exercise self-determination, governance and autonomy?